Other Unprofessional Conduct

 When any unprofessional conduct comes to the attention of NBOME, NBOME at its sole discretion may take any action it deems appropriate, including, but not limited to, any action for Irregular Conduct and/or any of the following:

 - Record the name of the candidate, nature of the behavior or conduct, and the time and conditions under which the behavior or conduct occurred.

 - Notate the candidate’s record to reflect the unprofessional conduct.

 - Record and store conversations or other documentation that are considered to be unprofessional.

-- Record the punitive action, if any, taken against a candidate, including, but not limited to, a period of suspension or denial of testing by NBOME.
+- Record the punitive action, if any, taken against a candidate, including, but not limited to, a period of suspension or permanent ineligibility to test.

-- Void and/or not score any examination taken by the candidate, deem the candidate to have failed the examination, report “fail” as the result of the examination, and annotate the candidate’s score report and/or NBOME transcript for the examination with an “I” as Irregular Conduct.
+- Void and/or not score any examination taken by the candidate, deem the candidate to have failed the examination, report “fail” as the result of the examination, and annotate the candidate’s examination record for the examination with an “I” as Irregular Conduct.

-- For instances where the conduct is deemed less severe, NBOME has the discretion to annotate the candidate’s score report and NBOME transcript with “Other” to document this conduct.
+- For instances where the conduct is deemed less severe, NBOME has the discretion to annotate the candidate’s examination record with “Other” to document this conduct.

 - Notification to the office of the dean of the college of osteopathic medicine and/or the director for medical education of the graduate medical education program where the candidate is matriculated or enrolled.